swiss/styleguide/README.md

 [Browser-sync](http://www.browsersync.io) is automatically set up on `localhost` and will allow you to make changes and see them in real time.

+## Grid System

+The grid system works exactly the same way as [Bootstrap](http://getbootstrap.com/css/#grid), no changes were made.
+Please refer to their documentation for more details.

 ## Styleguide Theme

 The stylguide theme is in `styleguide-theme`.
 It's a theme for Trulia's [Hologram](https://github.com/trulia/hologram).